Skip to main content

 The query editor supports a graphical query builder and a text-based query editor.
 The graphical query builder is a great way to get started with PromQL.
 You can select the metric you want to query, the aggregation function, and any filters you want to apply.

-Grafana explore with PromQL
+Grafana PromQL query builder

 There is a lot you can do with Grafana and PromQL, so take some time to explore the features and visualize the metrics collected by the Prometheus workspace.